Createdd/Writing/articles/TypeScript.md

 Photo by 张 学欢 on Unsplash - https://unsplash.com/photos/4Cjn0FDEud8

 Since I am getting more and more advanced, now it was time to take a look into Typescript.
-Not because of the simple linting of JavaScript, but rather because of the static typing concept.
+Not because of the simple linting of JavaScript code, but rather because of the static typing concept.

 For most of my conclusions I refer to: